saibotsivad/saibotsivad.github.io/index.md

 	<img src="/logo.jpg" alt="Logo of Tobias!">
 	<h1>Hello!</h1>
 	<p>My name is Tobias Davis.</p>
-	<p>I build software that solves problems, and I would love to work with you on your next project!</p>
+	<p>I build software for businesses, and I would love to work with you on your next project!</p>
 	<hr>
 	<ul class="online-presence-icons">
 		{% for identity in page.identities %}